OliverDrechsler/PiCam_API_2/README.md

 # PiCam API

-## Simple Raspberry Pi Zero 2W  Camera Flask REST-API
+## Simple Raspberry Pi Zero 2W  Camera Flask REST-API and makes use of libcamera2

 This project is still under `development` but works as POC!!!